siimon/prom-client/README.md

 //It's possible to extend the Pushgateway with request options from nodes core http/https library gateway = new client.Pushgateway('http://127.0.0.1:9091', { timeout: 5000 }); //Set the request timeout to 5000ms

+// It is possible to change default nodejs core http agent configuration in options.
+You can refer https://nodejs.org/api/http.html#http_new_agent_options for more info on this topic const http = require('http');
+const httpAgent = new http.Agent({ keepAlive: false });

+gateway = new client.Pushgateway('http://127.0.0.1:9091', { agent: httpAgent }); // disable keepAlive support for http requests
 ```

 ### Bucket Generators